 What are cockroaches?

-Small, brown, and generally considered disgusting, cockroaches are a common pest problem no one wants to have.
+Small, brown, and generally considered disgusting, cockroaches are a common pest problem in Snohomish & Western Washington that no one wants to have.
 If you’ve ever had one scurry by you, you know why.
 But they’re more than just a creepy nuisance: they’re a dangerous one, and one that can be incredibly difficult to deal with as a home or business owner.

 While foraging for food, they often enter inside through spaces in the foundation or underneath doors; but the main way these invasive cockroaches enter homes and other buildings is by hitching a ride in cardboard boxes, used appliances and furniture, grocery bags, and other deliveries and packages.
 Once inside, cockroaches can often be found living in large numbers in warm, humid places like kitchens and bathrooms.